eafflu/runtime/README.md

 For this project, we will be using the [create.js](http://createjs.com/) library to draw and animate our game.

-# Step 2 - Brainstorming
+# TODO 2 - Brainstorming

 Before we start coding, we have to decide what kind of game we want to build with Halle.
 Look at the kind of moves that Halle can make and imagine how they would fit into **your** game.